getcommitapp/commit/docs/software-requirements-specification.md

 ## Security

 - Data encryption in transit and at rest
-- Secure authentication (OAuth2, JWT, etc.)
+- Authentication: Better-Auth sessions (managed by Workers) with Google/Apple social sign-in.
+No email/password in MVP.
+Dev/preview may use a trusted header to impersonate seeded users.
-- Photo storage: stored as objects in Cloudflare R2.
-  Retention policy: Out of scope for MVP.
+- Photo storage: stored as objects in Cloudflare R2; access is reviewer-only via a protected serve endpoint.
+Retention policy: out of scope for MVP.
-- Location data: not stored server-side; processed on-device for verification where possible.
-- JWT session tokens validated by Workers; Stripe keys & secrets managed via Cloudflare project settings.
+- Secrets: Stripe keys and Cloudflare credentials managed via Cloudflare project settings; no secrets in the repository.

 ## Privacy

 - Photos are stored for verification purposes only; access is restricted to the account owner and authorized reviewers.
-- Location traces are not persisted server-side; only ephemeral checks are performed for verification.
 - Compliance posture: out of scope for MVP.

-## Reliability & Operations notes

-- Manual verification SLA: initial target is to perform manual photo.
-The team will adjust this SLA based on capacity.

 ## Usability